gervagu/SpotifyR_GreenDay/README.md

 # Overview

-Pulling Green Day's audio features from Spotify's Web API using SpotifyR and plotting the most positive studio albums
+Pulling Green Day's audio features using `SpotifyR` and plotting the most positive studio albums

-## Distribution graph of Green Day's albums by level of positiveness (Valence scale)
+## Distribution graph of Green Day's albums by year and level of positiveness (Valence scale)

 ![](Plot/MusicalPositiveness_GD.png)